SyncfusionExamples/load-appointments-on-demand-via-web-services-in-wpf-scheduler/README.md

         }
     }

+## Creating a model class ##

+Create a model class **Event** that contains the similar data structure in Web API service containing the appointment subject, time and other related information.

+    /// <summary>
+    /// Represents custom appointment properties.
+    /// </summary>
+    public class Event
+    {
+        /// <summary>
+        /// Gets or sets the subject of the appointment.
+        /// </summary>
+        public string Subject { get; set; }

+        /// <summary>
+        /// Gets or sets the id of the appointment.
+        /// </summary>
+        public string Id { get; set; }

+        /// <summary>
+        /// Gets or sets the start time of the appointment.
+        /// </summary>
+        public DateTime StartTime { get; set; }

+        /// <summary>
+        /// Gets or sets the end time of the appointment.
+        /// </summary>
+        public DateTime EndTime { get; set; }

+        /// <summary>
+        /// Gets or sets teh value that indicates whether the appointment is all day.
+        /// </summary>
+        public bool AllDay { get; set; }

+        /// <summary>
+        /// Gets or sets the recurrence rule of the appointment.
+        /// </summary>
+        public string RecurrenceRule { get; set; }

+        /// <summary>
+        /// Gets or sets the background color of the appointment.
+        /// </summary>
+        public Brush Color { get; set; }
+    }

-## Binding remote data in scheduler ##
+## Binding data to scheduler ##

-Scheduler appointments are an MVVM-friendly feature with complete data-binding support.
-This allows you to bind the data fetched from the web API service to load and manage appointments in the Scheduler control.
+Scheduler allows you to bind the data fetched from the web API service to load and manage appointments in the Scheduler control.
 Create a view model SchedulerViewModel with a command property LoadOnDemandCommand to fetch appointments in on-demand.

     public class SchedulerViewModel : NotificationObject
     {